xaitax/SploitScan/README.md

 - **EPSS Integration**: Includes Exploit Prediction Scoring System (EPSS) data, offering a probability score for the likelihood of CVE exploitation, aiding in prioritization.
 - **PoC Exploits Aggregation**: Gathers publicly available PoC exploits, enhancing the understanding of vulnerabilities.
 - **CISA KEV**: Shows if the CVE has been listed in the Known Exploited Vulnerabilities (KEV) of CISA.
+- **VulnCheck Integration**: Leverages VulnCheck for additional exploit data, requiring a VulnCheck API key for access.
 - **Patching Priority System**: Evaluates and assigns a priority rating for patching based on various factors including public exploits availability.
 - **Multi-CVE Support and Export Options**: Supports multiple CVEs in a single run and allows exporting the results to JSON and CSV formats.
 - **User-Friendly Interface**: Easy to use, providing clear and concise information.